Power Book IV: Force

 Power Book IV: Force, or simply Force is an American crime drama television series created by Robert Munic that premiered on February 6, 2022, on Starz.
 The series is a sequel and third spin-off to Power created by Courtney A. Kemp.
 In March 2022, the series was renewed for a second season, which premiered on September 1, 2023.
 In December 2023, the series was renewed for a third season.
-In June 2024, it was announced that the third season is going to be the final season.
+In June 2024, it was announced that the third season will be the final season.
 The third and final season premiered on November 7, 2025.